Qudsia Begum: Early years

-A Hindu by origin, Udham Bai had been formerly a public dancing girl.
+Qudsia Begum was born Udham Bai and came from humble origins, hailing from a tawaif family; in her early years, she also pursued the same profession.
 She had a brother named Man Khan.
-She was introduced to Muhammad Shah's attention by Khadija Khanum, the daughter of Umdat-Ul-Mulk, Amir Khan.
+She was introduced to Muhammad Shah's attention by Khadija Khanum, the daughter of Umdat-Ul-Mulk, Amir Khan while she was still a dancing girl.
 The emperor was so fascinated by her, that he raised her to the dignity of an empress.
-She was a woman of no refinement who denigrated her position.

 She gave birth to Muhammad Shah's only surviving son, Ahmad Shah Bahadur on 23 December 1725.
 Her son was, however, brought up by Muhammad Shah's empresses Badshah Begum and Sahiba Mahal.